mdpcardoso/FEUP-LPOO/docs/README.md

 Still, there are some things to keep in mind:
 * The frame time must be set conservatively as *most* computers can not go back in time (at least not mine).
 Our implementation does not account for situations where the game goes over budget.
 * Time based events are effectively bound to the frame rate, providing less flexibility.
+---
+### Problem in context
+Soon after the game got to a playable state, the need for a more robust menu system became apparent.
+This system should also be capable of dealing with arbitrary transitions between game/menu states.
+At first, we implemented it in a not very correct way, through conditional logic in the View.
+This goes against the principles of the MVC pattern as well as the Single Responsibility Principle.
+### The pattern
+We applied the **state** pattern.
+The pattern defines a set of states in which the state machine can be in, though it can only be in one state at a time.
+Each state is responsible for listening to inputs or events so that it can trigger a transition to the next state.
+### Implementation
+We start by setting a common interface for each state consisting of an execute() method.
+Our main Controller class starts with a default state (a start menu, GameStartState()).
+The currently set state's execute() method is run in each iteration of the game's main loop.
+The method then executes and in the end checks whether the inputs or events trigger a change to a new state which is then set.
+### Consequences
+Using the state pattern provided some advantages:
+* A clearly defined state, decreasing the possibility of ending up in 'intermediate' or broken state.
+* The logic was moved to where it belongs and the View's complexity was decreased.
+* It became fairly easy to add, remove or change the flow of states.
+---
 ## Known code smells and refactoring suggestions
 ### Lack of Modularity
 Despite our concern regarding the program as a whole, some classes such *ArenaView* still instantiate several viewer classes as attributes in the constructor.
 This makes the usage of different implementations more difficult while  preventing dependency injection and proper unit testing as a consequence.